Introduction and Background

 The American Community Survey (ACS) is an ongoing statistical survey conducted by the US Bureau of the Census.
 The survey is mailed to approximately 250,000 addresses monthly.
 It regularly gathers information previously contained only in the long form of the decennial census.
-The 2010 US Census changed sigificantly from earlier censuses.
-Due to rising costs, the census form was reduced to ten (10) questions, consequently the amount of social-demographic data that was once collected was no longer available.
+Due to rising costs, 2010 US Census changed sigificantly from earlier censuses.
+The census form was reduced to ten (10) questions, consequently the amount of social-demographic data that was once collected was no longer available.
 The American Community Survey is the Bureaus effort to provide some of the data that was lost due to the change.

 Each year the American Community Survey sends approximately 3 million surveys to housing units and group quarters in the United States, in every county, American Indian and Alaska Native area, Hawaiian Homeland, and in Puerto Rico.
 Data are collected primarily by mail, with Census Bureau telephone and personal visit follow-up.